awslabs/containers-cost-allocation-dashboard/README.md

 6. If the above doesn't help, move to daily granularity as a last resort (this will affect all clusters).<br />
 Do so by changing the default value of the `granularity` input in the `common` module to `daily`

-### Enabling Encryption in Transit Between the Data Collection Pod and Kubecost Pod
+### Enabling Encryption In-Transit Between the Data Collection Pod and Kubecost Pod

 By default, the Kubecost cost-analyzer-frontend service uses HTTP service to serve the UI/API endpoints, over TCP port 9090.<br />
 For secure communication between the data collection pod and the Kubecost service, it's recommended to encrypt the data in-transit.<br />